dafny-lang/libraries/docs/guide.md

 _THIS DOCUMENT IS A DRAFT UNDER ACTIVE DEBATE AND EDITING_

-A programming language library encapsulates a useful set of basic functionality that programmers can then incorporate in their custom program without having to rewrite, debug, or verify.

-Like other languages, the Dafny programming language and tool set includes libraries that provide functionality in various domains.
+The Dafny programming language and tool set includes libraries that provide functionality in various domains.
 This document describes the _Dafny Core Library_.
-Dafny programs are copmponed of modules; to ensure verification soundness, Dafny imposes a strict non-circular dependency relationship among modules.
+Dafny programs are composed of modules; to ensure verification soundness, Dafny imposes a strict non-circular dependency relationship among modules.
 This Core library contains functionality that may be needed by other libraries, but it itself is standalone.